-10.1.6.
+- 10.1.6.
 Added money (defined as Committee added money) for WPRA barrel race shall be the same as PRCA events.
 Barrel races will not be approved for less than any PRCA event with the lowest added money.
-Added money cannot be reduced, having been equal, unless PRCA committee added money is equally reduced due to hardship of rodeo.
+Added money cannot be reduced, having been equal, unless PRCA committee added money is equally reduced due to hardship of rodeo. - 10.1.6.1.

-10.1.6.1.
 No WPRA event held in conjunction with a PRCA Rodeo will be approved for less than \$500.
-WPRA Breakaway roping added money must be approved by Roping Director.
+WPRA Breakaway roping added money must be approved by Roping Director. - 10.1.7.

-10.1.7.
 If additional prize money is to be added, it shall be indicated by a "+" in the official publication.
-Additional money will be counted only if the exact amount is included in the last publication prior to entry closing.

-10.1.8.
-If finals will be held at a rodeo, it shall be advertised as such in the official publication or www.wpra.com.

-10.1.9.
-For a committee to be approved to have a short go (finals), the added money must be a minimum of \$12,500, unless by special WPRA Board approval.

-10.1.10.
-All rodeos that add less than \$3,000 in purse money must accept permits.

-10.1.11.
-The WPRA reserves the right to refuse approval on any event.
+Additional money will be counted only if the exact amount is included in the last publication prior to entry closing. - 10.1.8.
+If finals will be held at a rodeo, it shall be advertised as such in the official publication or www.wpra.com. - 10.1.9.
+For a committee to be approved to have a short go (finals), the added money must be a minimum of \$12,500, unless by special WPRA Board approval. - 10.1.10.
+All rodeos that add less than \$3,000 in purse money must accept permits. - 10.1.11.
+The WPRA reserves the right to refuse approval on any event. - 10.1.12.

-10.1.12.
 In a performance or slack, when there is more than 1 section of barrel racing: There shall be no more than 12 positions drawn.
+All rodeos will be required to drag after half the number of contestants the rodeo is set up for or hand rake after every contestant.
+Rodeos that drug at half previously, must continue to drag at half and do not have the option to only hand rake.
 If there is more than one (1) section of barrel racing to be run, a tractor drag is required at least after twelve (12) or whatever the rodeo was set up for.
 If there is a Procom/WPRA error requiring that the number of competitors in the performance must increase over what was approved, a hand rake or tractor drag is required.
 Correction of Procom error will place contestants missed based on their priority.
 If the rodeo is approved and set up for ten (10) runs, the ground must be worked after ten (10).
-If a rodeo is approved and set up for twelve (12) runs.
+If a rodeo is approved and set up for twelve (12) runs, the ground must be worked after twelve (12) runs.
 In both instances, turnouts, releases AND MOVES must be included in the count.